Carbon–hydrogen bond activation: Natural gas

+Although chemists have failed to develop a commercial process for selective C-H activation of methane, such a reaction is the basis of reverse methanogenesis.
+In this nickel-catalyzed process, methane is converted to the methyl substituent of coenzyme M, CH3SCH2CH2SO3-.

 Naturally occurring methane is not utilized as a chemical feedstock, despite its abundance and low cost.
 Current technology makes prodigious use of methane by steam reforming to produce syngas, a mixture of carbon monoxide and hydrogen.
 This syngas is then used in Fischer-Tropsch reactions to make longer carbon chain products or methanol, one of the most important industrial chemical feedstocks.
 An intriguing method to convert these hydrocarbons involves C-H activation.
 Roy A. Periana, for example, reported that complexes containing late transition metals, such as Pt, Pd, Au, and Hg, react with methane (CH4) in H2SO4 to yield methyl bisulfate.
 The process has not however been implemented commercially.

-Asymmetric C-H activations
+Asymmetric C–H functionalization

+Rhodium-catalyzed carbene insertion reactions have been rendered enantioselective using chiral carboxylate ligands, notably the proline-derived DOSP ligand.

-The total synthesis of lithospermic acid employs guided C-H functionalization late stage to a highly functionalized system.
+The total synthesis of lithospermic acid employs guided C–H functionalization late stage to a highly functionalized system.
 The directing group, a chiral nonracemic imine, is capable of performing an intramolecular alkylation, which allows for the rhodium-catalyzed conversion of imine to the dihydrobenzofuran.

+Enantioselective C–H silylation has emerged as a useful strategy for introducing well-defined stereochemistry at silicon or at nearby carbon centers.

+Applications toward the synthesis of natural products and bioactive molecules

 The total synthesis of calothrixin A and B features an intramolecular Pd-catalyzed cross coupling reaction via C-H activation, an example of a guided C-H activation.
 Cross coupling occurs between aryl C-I and C-H bonds to form a C-C bond.
 The synthesis of a mescaline analogue employs the rhodium-catalyzed enantioselective annulation of an aryl imine via a C-H activation.

+Alkene isomerization

+One type of useful transition metal C-H bond activations are alkene isomerization.
+At least two mechanisms are recognized.
+For alkene-metal hydrides, isomerization can proceed via migratory insertion, followed by beta-hydride elimination.
+This process is the basis of chain walking.
+Another mechanism for alkene isomerization is the conversion of an alkene complex to an allyl-hydride complex.